PROTECT WICKLESHAM QUARRY FROM DEVELOPMENT

 The owner has been trying to turn the quarry into an industrial/ warehousing site for the past eight years.
 In order to avoid restoring it, it was used for storing imported sand and gravels until 2016.
 Four independent reviews have found that turning Wicklesham into an industrial site is unjustified and /or unsustainable (URS Ltd 2008 & 2013; VWH District Council Preferred Options Report 2009; Faringdon Neighbourhood Plan Sustainability Appraisal 2014).
 In 2016, the Vale of White Horse District Council refused yet again to include Wicklesham Quarry in the 2031 Local Plan for industrial use.

-Faringdon Town Council has rejected every independent assessment, even those it commissioned itself, and the Neighbourhood Plan seeks to safeguard Wicklesham quarry as B2- B8 ‘employment land’.
-This means the landowner would be able to by-pass normal planning safeguards in order to develop the quarry, regardless of local objections.
+Faringdon Town Council rejected every independent assessment, even those it commissioned itself, and the Neighbourhood Plan safeguards Wicklesham Quarry SSSI as B2- B8 ‘employment land’.
+This means the landowner could potentially by-pass normal planning safeguards in order to develop the quarry for heavy industry, regardless of local objections.

-Supporters of the campaign to Protect Wicklesham Quarry from Development have challenged Faringdon Neighbourhood Plan’s use of evidence provided by local developers, on the grounds that it is inaccurate and misleading.
-We believe that the plan fails to meet the Basic Conditions.
+Supporters of the campaign to Protect Wicklesham Quarry from Development challenged Faringdon Neighbourhood Plan’s use of evidence provided by local developers (the landowners themselves), on the grounds that it was inaccurate and misleading.
+We believed- and still believe, that the plan fails to meet the Basic Conditions.

 The High Court has now heard my case challenging the Vale of White Horse District Council's decision to adopt Faringdon Neighbourhood Plan.
 Help me to protect this amazing, irreplaceable site before it's too late!
 Get in touch with any questions or comments by email to: firstname.lastname@example.org.

-# Wicklesham tetrad, an area 2km X 2km, with the quarry at its centre, was surveyed in 2000 by the Ashmolean Museum Natural History Society, Rare Plants Group, for C. D. Preston, D. A. Pearman & T. D. Dines, eds.
+# Wicklesham tetrad (2km X 2km) was surveyed in 2000 by the Ashmolean Museum Natural History Society, Rare Plants Group, for C. D. Preston, D. A. Pearman & T. D. Dines, eds.
 (2002): New Atlas of the British and Irish Flora.
 Oxford: Oxford University Press.
 (Supported by DEFRA)